 One downside of living in Parsons, however, is that residents on average have to contend with a long commute, spending on average 31.26 minutes every day commuting to work.

-Being a small city, Parsons does not have a public transit system used by locals to get to and from work.
+Parsons is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Parsons with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.11% of adults in Parsons have a bachelor's degree or advanced degree.
+The citizens of Parsons are slightly less educated than the national average of 21.84% for the average city or town: 13.11% of adults in Parsons have a bachelor's degree or advanced degree

 The per capita income in Parsons in 2022 was $22,505, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $90,020 for a family of four.
 However, Parsons contains both very wealthy and poor people as well.